 Google Maps is still unreliable in much of India, so don’t expect to simply look on a digital map to figure out what’s nearby.
 You may need to ask for help with landmarks.

-Don’t Be Shy to Flag Down a Local
+Don’t Be Shy About Flagging Down a Local

 Let’s say your driver calls you and… you can’t understand a word he says.
 Maybe he’s speaking another language, or maybe you have a hard time understanding his dialect and accent of English.